Robert-van-Engelen/lisp/README.md

       return k;
     }

 Our function counts the number of characters in an atom or string argument, and counts the length of a list argument.
 We keep counting over all arguments in the list `t` passed to the function, such that `(count 'abc)` gives 3, `(count '(1 2 3 4))` gives 4, and `(count '(1 2) '(3 4) '(5))` gives 5 for example.
 Note that environment `*e` passed to `f_count` can be ignored.
-Since our function `f_count` does not construct new atoms, strings, or lists, we don't need to use `push` those to protect them from being garbage collected during other constructions or evaluations in our function.
+Since our function `f_count` does not construct new atoms, strings, or lists, we don't need to `push` those to protect them from being garbage collected during other constructions or evaluations in our function.

 Then we add `f_count` to the `prim` array: